WVIZ: An underdeveloped, untapped resource

 WVIZ's Brookpark Road studios, as seen in 1977.

-In 1979, WVIZ hired WNET producer Milton Hoffman its first executive producer; he oversaw several WVIZ productions before resigning in 1982.
+In 1979, WVIZ hired WNET producer Milton Hoffman as its first executive producer; he oversaw several WVIZ productions before resigning in 1982.
 The next executive producer, hired in 1984, was Dennis Goulden, a former producer at NBC-owned WKYC-TV (channel 3).
 Joining the station out of concern for WVIZ's underutilized potential and "dismal image" among the public, Goulden was responsible for the creation of several programs and series, such as Kovels on Collecting, Producers Showcase, Medi-Scene, Dimension, and CookSmart.
 Because of Cope's stature at the station—likened to the "one woman, one vote" principle—Goulden credited her for developing these shows and also granting him a degree of creative control.
 Goulden also gave area attorney Larry Elder his first show, Fabric, having been impressed with Elder's interviewing skills and ability to offer a unique perspective.

 Industry observers were critical of WVIZ for its near-total lack of national production or cultural programming for a city the size of Cleveland.
 Between 1965 and 1987, WVIZ produced just two series for national distribution, both featuring antique collectors Ralph and Terry Kovel (in 1972 and 1987), but never originated a program slotted for prime time airing over the network.
 While still heavily invested in school programming, WVIZ would feature and promote PBS staples like Masterpiece Theatre, Mystery! and NOVA during station pledge drives, with Cope admitting, "That's what people will pay for."
 WCLV (95.5 FM) announcer Bill Rudman pitched a possible show devoted to the arts, which Cope ultimately rejected, telling The Plain Dealer, "I never had a viewer ask for an arts magazine ... if you're going to give people something they don't know they want, you'd better give them the best darned communicator, or they won't want it."
 PBS executive Dee Brock lauded the station for their commitment to school programming but felt more could be done to accentuate local production, citing KLRU's success originating Austin City Limits for the network.

 People in northeastern Ohio believe in having a community station that's not commercially supported.
 Also, I've been fortunate to have been here from the beginning ...
 I didn't have to iron out anyone else's mistakes.
 It's been done my way from the beginning.